visgl/deck.gl/docs/upgrade-guide.md

 This prop has been removed in deck.gl v4.
 Note that it was not functioning as documented in deck.gl v3.

-#### Removed lifecycle method: `Layer.willReceiveProps`

-This lifecycle was deprecated in v3 and is now removed.
-Use `Layer.updateState` instead.

 #### Renamed Props: The `...Scale` suffix

 Props that have their name end of `Scale` is a set of props that